What to do when Life Literally Makes no Sense-

 When God’s people do those things, we will finally get the win we all want so badly.

-How Exactly does a Christian Becomes the Worst, Messiest, most Messed-up Version of Themselves?
+How Does a Christian Become the Worst Version of Themselves?

 The times of ignorance God overlooked, but now he commands all people everywhere to repent, because he has fixed a day on which he will judge the world in righteousness by a man whom he has appointed; and of this he has given assurance to all by raising him from the dead- Acts 17:30-31 ESV